 The process of developing your fighting style is something that doesn’t happen over night.
 Every hour spent sparring against different opponents will help you understand your strengths and weaknesses.

 Finding your ideal style is a slow process that requires you to gain experience.
 Your fighting style will evolve as you go from being a beginner to reaching a more advanced level in the sport.
 Good fighters go through an evolution in their fighting style as they improve.
 As you gain more experience, you will begin to find what works for you.

 Changing Your Style

 While you may favor a particular fighting style that you have been used to, it doesn’t necessarily mean that it is the ideal style for you.
 When you look at elite Muay Thai fighters you will notice that their style is best suited for their natural abilities.

-Someone who is a skyscraper, may want to pretend they can fight like Saenchai, but they will never be fast enough to move around like someone short.
-Conversely, someone who is very short will have to live with the fact that their knees are not has effective as a tall fighter.
+Someone who is a skyscraper may want to pretend they can fight like Saenchai, but they will never be fast enough to move around like someone short.
+Conversely, someone who is very short will have to live with the fact that their knees do not have effective as a tall fighter.
 Your body type will often dictate what is your ideal fighting style.